MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/4-interference-quantum-computing.md

 Until now, you've been using superpositions only with real positive amplitudes.
 You might be wondering, why not directly use the probabilities to represent the superposition?
-Well, the ability to have negative and complex amplitudes is one of the main capacities that makes quantum computing work.
+Well, the ability to have negative and complex amplitudes is one of the main physical phenomena that makes quantum computing work.
 Let's examine this ability further.

 ## Waves of probabilities